sherryxiaoyizhu/dev-connector-mern-stack/README.md

 #### Authorization

-- Only users that own the post will be able to delete and like that post
+- Only users that own the post will be able to delete the post, or delete comment of the post

 ### Profile